uw-dims/dims-finalreport/docs/source/challenges.rst

 The document :ref:`dimsjds:dimsjobdescriptions` was produced to list the full set of skills and experience required by those working on a project of this nature.
-It can be safely stated that every member of the team was pushed beyond their technical limits and had to constantly research and learn new technologies and rapidly acquire new software engineering, network engineering, or system administration skills.
+As mentioned in the previous section, every member of the team was pushed beyond their technical limits and had to constantly research and learn new technologies and rapidly acquire new software engineering, network engineering, or system administration skills.
 Not everyone is capable of, or happy with, being pushed beyond their limits on a daily basis and some turnover within the project was directly related to this pressure to deliver.

 Over the course of the project, the team size was typically 3-5 people, with most of the team working at less than 100% FTE.
 One contractor was 100% FTE for the majority of the project and had to step in to perform tasks that were not being performed by other team members.
-At several portions of the project, the PI was at 50% FTE in terms of the project budget, but often worked 60-80 hours per week (sometimes more) to ensure that tasks were completed in order to meet deliverable deadlines.

 The team was also partially virtual, with one, two, and sometimes three staff members working on the East Coast, while the rest of the team was